 Schedule an Appointment

-To schedule an appointment or request more information contact our campus counselor, Sarah Luvender (570-675-9282 or firstname.lastname@example.org) or the Student Programs & Services staff assistant, Michelle Yaple (570-675-9279 or email@example.com).
+To schedule an appointment or request more information, contact our campus counselor, Sarah Luvender-Newman (570-675-9282 or email@example.com).
 Confidentiality is strictly respected.

-The Counseling Office is typically open from 8:00 a.m. to 5:00 p.m.
-Monday through Friday.
-The counselor works on an appointment basis, but in most instances, the counselor should be able to respond to a mental health emergency during those hours.
+Counseling Services is typically open from 8:00 am–5:00 pm Monday through Friday.
+The counselor works on an appointment basis; in addition, in most instances the counselor is able to respond to a mental health emergency during those hours.
 If a particularly urgent situation (for example, suicidal thoughts or sexual assault) presents itself during counseling office hours, a student can contact our office and report the need for immediate attention.
 We will then make every effort to respond promptly.
-Unfortunately however, crisis situations do not always occur during the work hours of our staff.
+However, crisis situations do not always occur during office hours.

 Individual counseling is offered to help students gain a deeper understanding of the sources of their difficulties.
 These insights are then translated into plans for action that the student can carry out in his or her daily life.
 For issues requiring psychiatric services (medication evaluation and management) an appropriate referral to a community provider will be recommended.

 At times, problems in relationships lead to stress and disruption in students’ lives.
 Couples counseling is an option when at least one partner is a full-time student.
 Married, unmarried, and LGBTQ+ couples are all welcome.